DirkStober/tum_webpage/srcs/homepage.md

 <div id="c47581" class="frame frame-type-div frame-layout-0"><hr class="ce-div"></div>

 ## Research Interest
+- Memory Accesses on FPGAs
+	* Benchmarking different Access Patterns and FPGA devices
+	* Optimizing memory accesses for higher throughput
+	* Configuring the memory system of FPGAs to match the used bitstream
+- High-Level Synthesis
+	* Developing Accelerators using HLS
+	* Extracting memory access graph from HLS
+- Integration of FPGAs
+	* Simplifying communication between host and FPGA for both SoC and Datacenter devices
+- Open-Source EDA tools

 ## Student Thesis (GR/BA/MA)
 If you are interested in one of the following topics, feel free to contact me about a thesis opportunity.